Abortion debate: Terminology

-Many of the terms used in the debate are seen as political framing: terms used to validate one's own stance while invalidating the opposition's.
-For example, the labels "pro-choice" and "pro-life" imply endorsement of widely held values such as liberty or the right to life, while suggesting that the opposition must be "anti-choice" or "anti-life".
-Terms used by some in the debate to describe their opponents include "pro-abortion" or "pro-abort".
-However, these terms do not always reflect a political view or fall along a binary; in one Public Religion Research Institute poll, seven in ten Americans described themselves as "pro-choice" while almost two-thirds described themselves as "pro-life".
+Many of the terms used in the debate are seen as political framing: terms used to validate one's stance while invalidating the opposition's.
+For example, the labels "pro-choice" and "pro-life" imply widely held values such as liberty or the right to life, while suggesting that the opposition must be "anti-choice" or "anti-life".
+Terms used in the debate to describe their opponents consist of "pro-abortion", "pro-abort"; however, these terms do not always reflect a political view or fall along a binary.
+Seven in ten Americans described themselves as "pro-choice" while almost two-thirds described themselves as "pro-life".
 Another identifier in the debate is "abolitionist", which harks back to the 19th-century struggle against human slavery.

+Francis Beckwith argues that even seemingly neutral phrases like "abortion rights" are ideologically loaded.
+He contends that such language presupposes the moral legitimacy of abortion by framing it as a fundamental right, thereby sidestepping the underlying philosophical question of whether the unborn possess a right to life.
+In doing so, the term shapes public discourse by implicitly framing abortion access as presumptively justified.

 Appeals are often made in the abortion debate to the rights of the fetus, pregnant woman, or other parties.
 Such appeals can generate confusion if the type of rights is not specified (whether civil, natural, or otherwise) or if it is simply assumed that the right appealed to takes precedence over all other competing rights (an example of begging the question).

-The appropriate terms with which to designate the human organism prior to birth are also debated.
-The medical terms "embryo" and "fetus" are seen by some anti-abortion advocates as dehumanizing, while everyday terms such as "baby" or "child" are viewed as sentimental by some abortion rights advocates.
+The appropriate terms to designate the human organism before birth are also debated.
+Some anti-abortion supporters regard the technical terminology "embryo" and "fetus" as dehumanizing, whereas some abortion rights proponents regard ordinary terms such as "baby" or "child" as emotion-inducing.

-The use of the term "baby" to describe the unborn human organism is seen by some scholars as part of an effort to assign the organism agency.
-This assignation of agency functions to further the construction of fetal personhood.

-Anti-abortion activists occasionally use the term the "Silent Holocaust" in reference to the number of abortions that have been performed in the United States since 1973.
+The use of the term "baby" to describe the unborn human organism is seen by some scholars as part of an effort to assign the organism agency, functioning to further the construction of fetal personhood.
+Anti-abortion activists occasionally use the term "the silent holocaust" or "the American genocide" about the number of abortions that have been performed in the United States since 1973.

 Political debate

-There is abundant debate regarding the extent of abortion regulation.
-Some abortion rights advocates argue that it should be illegal for governments to regulate abortion any more than other medical practices.
-On both sides of the debate, some argue that governments should be permitted to prohibit elective abortions after the 20th week, viability, or the second trimester.
-Some want to prohibit all abortions, starting from conception.